Ankush-K-01/External-Attack-Surface-Discovery-and-Analysis/README.md

 # Architecture

-The system follows a modular architecture in which the web interface communicates with backend services through APIs.
+The system follows a modular architecture in which the web interface communicates with backend services through FastAPI.
 Functional modules process structured assessment data and use a shared database to maintain information across the workflow.

 <img width="1774" height="887" alt="Software" src="https://github.com/user-attachments/assets/ded2b9bb-80cf-44a1-8463-15fe30430f22" />